Your Helpful Guide to Safe Medications During Pregnancy

 • Add some exercise to your week.
 One study found that walking or running three times a week improved symptoms of rhinitis [67].
 Another one found that practicing one hour of hatha yoga, three times a week also helped [68].

 • Vitamin C may also help relieve allergy symptoms.
-Although most positive results come from the use of intravenous vitamin C [69], [70], one study found that a vitamin C nasal spray helped reduce symptoms in 74% people [71].
+Although most positive results come from the use of intravenous vitamin C [69], [70], one study found that a vitamin C nasal spray helped reduce symptoms in 74% of people [71].
 Another study looked at vitamin C pills, but it couldn’t be concluded if these really helped because they were tested along with exercise [67].

 • If you are allergic to dust mites, clean and vacuum regularly.